CC BY-NC by Livestock & Poultry Environmental Learning Center

-Landfill Gas Flare Stack Monitoring Limitations
+Landfill Gas Flare Monitoring

 Stack monitoring, or more correctly “landfill gas flare monitoring“, can only be carried out on enclosed flares.
 Enclosed flares are the only landfill gas flare type which can demonstrably provide a known minimum residence time and therefore are the only landfill gas flare type which is now accepted for use in the UK.